solana-labs/solana/book/src/proposals/one-round-finality.md

 is 2%, then probability of a streak of size 3 in the next 7 blocks is 98.07%, and the probability of a streak of size 4 is 97.7%, which should roughly equal the probability of the fork still being live after the non-voting leader produced an alternative fork.
+Looking at the leader schedule ahead of the block, the probability of the block surviving is at least equal to the probability of continuous run of streaks that keep doubling the lockout.

 Each streak needs to produce a lockout that is 2x longer than the lockout from the previous streak.
 Given that 20% of leaders are